How to Install PyTorch on Ubuntu 22.04?

 Prerequisites

-Before you install PyTorch, make sure you have the following:
+Before you install PyTorch, you require to have the following:

 Step 1: Update Your System